 Write Better Recruiting Emails Starting Today

-The gap between a 3% and a 48% response rate isn't about finding the perfect email template.
-It's about structure: keep messages under 150 words, reference something specific about the candidate's work, send at the right time through the right channel, and follow up without spamming.
+The gap between 3% and 5x response rates in recruiting emails isn’t about finding the perfect template.
+It’s about structure: keep messages under 150 words, reference something specific about the candidate’s work, send at the right time through the right channel, and follow up without spamming.

 The data is clear on what works.
 Short messages outperform long ones.
 Multi-channel beats single-channel.
 Two to three follow-ups hit the sweet spot.
 And AI handles the personalization and timing that would take hours to manage manually across dozens of candidates.